 The Information Commissioner is responsible for ensuring all businesses follow these guidelines.
-However, Alastair Shortland, CEO of Textlocal, explains that it really is very simple to stay inside the law: “As long as a business is sending messages to customers who have chosen to receive them and they offer a simple opt out path (reply STOP) then they are compliant.”
+However, Alastair Shortland, founder of Textlocal, explains that it really is very simple to stay inside the law: “As long as a business is sending messages to customers who have chosen to receive them and they offer a simple opt out path (reply STOP) then they are compliant.”

 So how can you build up a list?
 Well, there are numerous ways.
 If you have a bricks and mortar business then making the most of signage, leaflets, receipts and in-store advertising is a great place to start.
 Utilise short codes, which are specifically designed to be easier to remember than traditional long mobile numbers.
 Your customers can text the short code and automatically be added to your database.
 It’s a great idea entice them with an offer, as giving people a reason to sign up will vastly improve the number of opt-ins.

 Adding a sign-up form or widget to your website and social media pages is also an excellent way to gather details; add a mobile number field to your website’s contact form or any other sign-up sheets you might use.
 Sometimes even just asking nicely can do the trick; suggest in your message that customers share it with their friends and you might be pleasantly surprised by the results.